conneroisu/bufrnix/examples/dart-example/README.md

 1. Use `nix develop` to ensure consistent development environment
 2. Re-run `nix build` after changing `.proto` files
 3. Use `dart analyze` to check for issues in generated code
-4. Enable hot reload in your IDE for faster development
+4. Use your IDE's Dart language server for better development experience

 ## Learn More